 Beans to Keep in the Pantry for Easy Italian Meals

 Borlotti beans (traditional bean used in pasta e fagioli) Garbanzo beans, cannellini beans, fava beans

 It's what everyone thinks of when they first think of Italy - pasta.
 We prefer the Italian pantry to cover the wide range of pasta shapes, as they have different uses for different sauces.
 At the very least though, make sure to have the basics - and then buy as needed from there.
 Make sure to branch into rice, bread making and polenta as well to cover the vast dishes that range the Italian diet.

-Personally - we think the best Italian style bread is one you'll make from scratch, but alas - we don't always have time.
+The best Italian style bread is one you'll make from scratch, but alas - we don't always have time.
 Breadcrumbs stay in the pantry for quite a while and can be used to take a simple pasta to the next level.

 NUTS & DRIED GOODS